marmelab/react-admin/docs/Tutorial.md

 ![Custom home page](./img/dashboard.png)

-This dashboard could be used to display aggregated data and react-admin provide some React hooks to make it easier.
+This dashboard could be used to display aggregated data and react-admin provides some React hooks to make it easier.
 One of these hooks is `useGetList` and is used like this:

 ```jsx
 // in src/Dashboard.js